atahami3/Lexer/README.md

 gcc lex.yy.c
 ./a.out > output.txt
 ```
-then open output.txt to view the output
+Then open output.txt to view the output